Learn how to crochet!!!

-Here is a tutorial how to crochet that is also a free crochet pattern for an adorable bottle bag, that will make you want to take your water along, wherever you go, just to show of the bag you’ve made!
+This is a free crochet pattern for an adorable bottle bag, that will make you want to take your water along, wherever you go, just to show of the bag you’ve made!

-What is great about this free crochet pattern is that it comes with a wonderfully detailed and illustrated tutorial that has instructions in Crochet language and crochet directions in plain English together.
+Plus, it is a tutorial on how to crochet.
+This is what’s great about this free crochet pattern.
+It comes with a wonderfully detailed, illustrated tutorial that has instructions in ‘Crochet’- language and has crochet directions in plain English.

 These factors makes this an ideal project to learn to crochet.